HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   )
 }}

-The percentage of hosts returning a `server-timing` header has increased by over 15% to being in use by over a fifth of hosts that have been visited by the crawler.
+The percentage of hosts returning a `server-timing` header has increased by over 15% in use by over a fifth of hosts that have been visited by the crawler.
 This is a very steep increase since [last year](../2024/security#missing-suppression-of-server-timing-header).

 {{ figure_markup(
   image="server-timing-header-dur-property.png",